harshitavashistha/harshitavashistha/README.md

 - 👋 Hi, I’m @harshitavashistha
 - 👀 I’m interested in physics and dance
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a data science job to utilize my knowledge and enhance it.
-- 📫 How to reach me ...
+- 📫 How to reach me ... http://www.linkedin.com/in/harshita-vashistha-465244212

 <!---
 harshitavashistha/harshitavashistha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.